GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/scheduled-asset-inventory-export-bq/README.md

 - dashboarding
 - analysis

-This example shows a export to Bigquery scheduled on a daily basis.
+This example shows an export to Bigquery scheduled on a daily basis.

 The resources created in this example are shown in the high level diagram below:

 <img src="diagram.png" width="640px">

-## Running the example

-### Prerequisites
+## Prerequisites
 Ensure that you grant your account one of the following roles on your project, folder, or organization.
  - Cloud Asset Viewer role (roles/cloudasset.viewer)
  - Owner primitive role (roles/owner)

+## Running the example
 Clone this repository, specify your variables in a `terraform.tvars` and then go through the following steps to create resources:

 - `terraform init`